SeitaroShinagawa/chainer-StarGAN/README.md

 # chainer-StarGAN
 chainer implementation of StarGAN
 ### Caution: This code currently does not work well.
-Something wrong.
+I'm happy if you help me.

 ### Requirement
 - chainer v4 (you can use v2 by following statements)